 Complications of amoebic dysentery

-Prevention of amoebiasis
+Prevention of amebiasis

 A reliable method of preventing amoeba infection is to follow the rules of hygiene and sanitation.